lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 2. Let's analyse the first processing job with "***db-***" prefix

-The first processing job is a part of **_Analyzing Data_** and at the same time the very first task of Autopilot at all.
-In this step, the data set is verified whether it is suitable for further processing.
+This is the very first task of Autopilot.
+In this step, the dataset is verified whether it is suitable for further processing or not.
 Things like the number of attributes for each row is validated here.
 Next the dataset is randomly shuffle and split into train and validation sets as well.
 The artifacts for this step are located in S3 bucket in folder `preprocessed-data` as follow.
-Keep in mind that in my notebook I've used `customer-churn-autopilot` name for bucket and `sagemaker/autopilot-churn` as a prefix:
+Keep in mind that in my notebook I've used `customer-churn-autopilot` name for the bucket and `sagemaker/autopilot-churn` as a prefix:

 ![db-1](https://user-images.githubusercontent.com/36265995/102987307-6ae43280-4512-11eb-8458-30242ffa3f04.png)

-3. Now, let's analyse the second processing job with “***pr***” prefix
+3. Now, let's analyse the second processing job with "***pr***" prefix

-The second processing job is also a part of **_Analyzing Data_**.
 In this step Autopilot is doing a huge amount of work for us.
 So, let's deep dive and figure out what exactly was done here.

 At the beginning Autopilot will analyze the data set.
-As an outcome a ***Amazon SageMaker Autopilot Data Exploration*** report will be generated.
+As an outcome a ***Amazon SageMaker Autopilot Data Exploration*** report will be generated in form of notebook.
 You can download `SageMakerAutopilotCandidateDefinitionNotebook.ipynb`here:
 > customer-churn-autopilot/sagemaker/autopilot-churn/output/automl-churn-22-13-32-04/sagemaker-automl-candidates/pr-1-413c3523dc0542d6aa408352dc9da401c7df3ed39ad04a8bbf9d50a388/notebooks/

 From the raport you can read for example: